berkaroad/squat/README.md

   Save eventstream when aggregate changed.
 And also can been restored from eventstreams and snapshot.

-  - Save eventstream to eventstore
+  - Save `eventstream` to `eventstore`

-  - Publish eventstream to eventbus
+  - Publish `eventstream` to `eventbus`

-  - Support take snapshot for eventstreams
+  - Support taking snapshot for `aggregate`

-  - Record published eventstream to publishedstore when published to eventbus success
+  - Record published eventstream to `publishedstore` when published to eventbus success

 - EDA (Developing)

   Publish events and handle them.
 In event handler, you can also publish another events.

-  - Support user-customized proxy for event handler
+  - Support user-customized `proxy` for event handler

+  - Support callback when event handled

+  - Support parallel handling events by `event source id` or `event source type`

 - CQRS (TODO)